 July 24, 2009 update: Landau claimed that his please-rape-Israel statement "articulated what many Israelis feel" but a poll of 526 adult Israeli Jews by the Maagar Mohot Survey Institute finds otherwise.
 To the question, "What do you think about Israelis who encourage foreign countries to apply pressure on Israel so that it will adopt the policies they advocate?'
 61 percent answered in the negative, 4 percent positive, 26 percent said it depends in the situation, and 9 percent offered other replies.

 Nov.
-7, 2010 update: Gideon Levy writes in Ha'aretz, "Dear American Jews, if you love Israel - criticize it."
+7, 2010 update: Back at it (see above), Gideon Levy writes in Ha'aretz, "Dear American Jews, if you love Israel - criticize it."
 His analysis includes such gems as:

 Aug.
 5, 2011 update: The leader of the Israeli parliamentary opposition, Tzipi Livni, praises U.S. pressure on her own prime minister.
 Asked, "Do you think that American pressure on Netanyahu has been constructive?" she replied: "When Obama pushed Bibi, Bibi made some steps forward.
 The American pressure led those who don't believe that time is of the essence to a better understanding that there is no status quo option."

 Nov.
-2, 2012 update: This weblog entry began with Ha'aretz, and here we return to it in the shape of an editorial today, "Obama is good for Israel," an effective endorsement of the current president's re-election in four days.
+2, 2012 update: An Ha'aretz editorial today, "Obama is good for Israel," effectively endorses the current president's re-election in four days.

 Nov.
-3, 2012 update: On cue, Debbie Wasserman Schultz, chair of the Democratic National Committee, sent out this editorial.
+3, 2012 update: On cue, Debbie Wasserman Schultz, chair of the Democratic National Committee, sent out the Ha'aretz editorial.